Brramble/plexinviter/README.md

-# plexinviter
+# Plex Inviter
-Custom plex invitation script with accompanied email.
+Custom plex invitation script with accompanied email using `plexapi` and `smtplib`.